K-12 Students

 After you pass the FE exam and receive your degree, you can apply for Engineer Intern Certification in Maine.
 The EI credential lets employers and others know that you meet national standards and are on a path to professional engineering licensure.
 The certification is not required for future licensure as a PE, although the FE exam is.

-After graduating and passing the FE exam, you can take the NCEES PE exam.
-Statistics indicate that most people perform better with some practical experience before testing.
+After graduating and passing the FE exam, you can take the NCEES PE exam at any time you think you are prepared.
+Statistics indicate that most people perform better on the exam with some practical experience.
 You will register directly with NCEES to take the PE exam in your chosen discipline.

 Your engineering work experience is best obtained under the supervision of professional engineers who can observe your progress and provide opportunities for you to grow in knowledge and responsibility.